 The reference molecule curve will be be overlaid on each sample plot of the run.

 CDD supports 96-well, 384-well, and 1536-well plates or a mix of them.
 If all your plates (or most) follow the same layout, the first thing to do is specify a protocol-wide default control layout for your plate size.
 This play layout will apply to all plates across all runs of your protocol, but don't worry, you can over-ride this default with specific plate layouts.

-Scroll down to the bottom of the Protocol details tab and you will see three collapsed sections: Protocol Default 96-well Control Layout, Protocol Default 384-well Control Layout, and Protocol Default 1536-well Control Layout.
+After clicking on the name of a Protocol (perhaps from the Explore Data > Protocol tab), select the Protocol Details tab and scroll down to the bottom where you will see three collapsed sections: Protocol Default 96-well Control Layout, Protocol Default 384-well Control Layout, and Protocol Default 1536-well Control Layout.
 Expand the one you want to modify, click the edit link and follow the simple instructions.

 1 click for positive control